 Not every person can look at a boa constrictor named Barbara or a toad named Frank and think lovable thoughts.
 However, National Reptile Day is the perfect day for the squeamish and admirers alike to appreciate the role these creatures play in our ecosystem.
 We celebrate these reptiles on October 21 — where fans take the time to educate others about habitat loss, conservation programs, and the importance of keeping reptiles off the endangered list.
 Below we share what you can do to celebrate this holiday — even from a distance.

-National Reptile Day - History
+National Reptile Day timeline

 - 400 BC

 The beginning of recording reptiles

 The methodological study of reptiles dates back to the time of philosophers Aristotle and Pliny.

 A prehistoric discovery was made

 Traces of the oldest known reptile, called the Hylonomus lyelli, were discovered in a fossilized tree stump in Nova Scotia.

 Ecuador enacted the Galapagos Special law, to create the Galapagos Marine Reserve and protect the island wildlife (including the Galapagos Tortoise), manage fisheries, and inspect quarantine measures.